Redcliffe Peninsula road network: Oxley Avenue safety works

 A project to provide safety works at five intersections in Redcliffe, three of which are on Oxley Avenue, was underway at March 2022.

 Major intersections (Brighton–Redcliffe Road)

 All distances are from Google Maps.
 The road commences in the Brisbane local government area (LGA) but all other intersections are within the Moreton Bay LGA.

 Clontarf–Anzac Avenue Road

 Clontarf–Anzac Avenue Road is a state-controlled regional road (number 123), rated as a local road of regional significance (LRRS) It runs from Clontarf to Kippa-Ring, a distance of 4.1 km.
 The road starts as Elizabeth Avenue, becomes Snook Street for a distance, and continues as Elizabeth Avenue.
 It is part of State Route 26.
 This is a four lane divided road.
 There are no major intersections on this road.

 New overpass

-Construction of an active transport overpass across Elizabeth Avenue was expected to complete in mid-2023.
+Construction of an active transport overpass across Elizabeth Avenue was expected to be complete in mid-2023.